 Our new problem is to prevent the nickel tube is damaged or allowing its recovery.

 This goal can be achieved by Eco-guidelines.
 There are several subset of guidelines that can be checked to find a solution.
-For the sake of brevity, we take into account just the maintenance set.
-They suggested the following directions:
+For the sake of brevity, we take into account just the maintenance set: